 A student may apply for an interview with an Examiner in relation to his or her examination performance.
 Students are not, under any circumstances, otherwise permitted to contact an Examiner to discuss his or her examination performance or result.
-The application must be accompanied by the prescribed fee (see website for details).
+If you want to apply for an interview with an examiner in relation to your examination performance, your application must be lodged no later than the final date for late enrolments in the subsequent semester, and must be accompanied by the prescribed fee.
 Late applications will not be accepted.